im-ignite/ignitos/README.md

 See the bot's console output.

-Detach from the session

-Ctrl + A then D

-Leaves the bot running in the background.

 Stop the bot entirely

-screen -r ignitos_session and press Ctrl + C
+Re-attach, then press Ctrl + C

-You must be attached to the session to stop it.
+Stops the script inside the screen session.

 List all running screen sessions

 screen -ls

+Shows all detached sessions.